XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/technical.md

 > Popular answer: Memory Leaks.
 Restart client is always the default option.

-### Just bought a gem pack/monthly card but I didn't get it yet.
-What do I do?

-> Go through the process again then back out at the payment screen.
-If it fails, contact support first if you're planning a refund.

 ### My game is lagging.
 Is there a way to make this playable?

 > [Gamepress guide to fixing client lag.](https://gamepress.gg/girlsfrontline/fixing-gfl-client-lag-possible-workarounds)